WATCH NOW: High school basketball: Second half surge puts G-E-T girls past Arcadia

 “At full strength in the summer, I was excited,” Hurd said.
 “For the first time, we’ve been able to have our full squad and more than anything, that’s it.”

-Defeating the Raiders was not an easy win, despite the nine-point final margin, as both teams went back-and-forth for the majority of the game.
+Defeating the Raiders was not easy, despite the nine-point final margin, as both teams went back-and-forth for the majority of the game.

 The Red Hawks (7-8, 5-1) started strong, getting out to a 7-2 lead at 14-minutes, 2-seconds.
 Arcadia (3-12, 3-3) battled back to take an 8-7 lead at 7:06 in a game that was a defensive standoff.